---

 ## Key takeaways

-5. **Context determines whether a result is actionable.** The bathroom premium (about \$60/night) is actionable for Airbnb hosts.
+5. **Context determines whether a result is actionable.** The bathroom premium (about \$60/night) clears a renovation hurdle.
+The rest effect (a fraction of a game-score point) does not justify restructuring an NBA schedule.

 ## Study guide